hayas1/tfgh/terraform/module/repository/README.md

 }
 ```

 Therefore, `README.md` of the default branch is prepared as a data source.
 So, `README.md` of the default branch is prepared as the data source, and the content of `README.md` of the pull request branch is its content.
-Now, the problem is that terraform plan/apply will fail if `README.md` already exists in the repository...
+Now, the problem is that terraform plan/apply will fail if there is no `README.md` already in the repository...
 ```hcl
 data "github_repository_file" "default_readme" { // here is changed
   repository = github_repository.this.name